 - Convenience: Shred events make document destruction easy.
 All you have to do is drop off your paper at the event and go on with your day.
 You don’t have to schedule a shredding company to come to your residence either.

 - Supporting Local Charities: Many shredding events benefit local charities and nonprofits.
 Instead of paying a small fee for shredding, a company may request a donation to a local organization.

 Identity Theft and Shredding Events

-Now that we have discussed all of the benefits to a shredding event, you may be wondering how to find one in your community.
-There is bound to be an event in your area considering how many local organizations and businesses choose to host shredding events throughout the year.
+Now that we’ve discussed all of the benefits of a shredding event, you may be wondering how to find one in your community.
+Considering how many local organizations and businesses choose to host shredding events throughout the year, there’s bound to be an event in your area.
 A common place to look is your neighborhood newsletter or the city calendar.

 Local police departments or other government agencies may offer shredding events.
-Many businesses like banks or credit unions will also hold these sort of events and don’t forget to see if a church near you is offering shredding.
-These events are meant to be held in large, accessible, communal places so everyone in the area can take advantage of the shredding.
+Many businesses like banks or churches will also hold these sorts of events in their parking lots.
+These events should take place in large, accessible, communal places so everyone in the area can take advantage of the shredding.

 Before going to an event, there are a few details you should be aware of.
 First off, check to see if there is a paper limit.
-Some events have a per person limit.
+Some events have a per-person limit.
 You should also know beforehand whether the service is free or whether it requires a small fee or donation to a local charity.

 Are You a Business Interested in Hosting a Shredding Event?
 Shred Nations Can Help